mattvenn/zero-to-asic-www/content/post/cloudtools.md

 featured_image: "inverterjupyter.png"
 ---

-For a long time, ASIC development tools have been inaccessible due to cost or complexity.
-Even as free, open-source tools became available, getting them installed felt like untangling a Gordian Knot, cutting off would-be designers from the start.
+ASIC development tools have often been inaccessible due to cost and complexity.
+Even as free, open-source tools have become available, the complexity of building and installing the tools has slowed their use by would-be designers.

-A key in opening ASIC development to the masses has thus been to provide free, easy-to-use development tools.
-Thankfully new efforts in cloud-based tools using open-source software are making ASIC development easier than ever.
+A challenge in making ASIC development more accessible has been to provide free, easy-to-use development tools.
+Thankfully development of cloud-based tools using open-source software are making chip design easier than ever.

-Google is creating collaborative cloud notebooks for ASIC design.
 In June 2022, I had the chance to talk with [@Proppy](https://twitter.com/proppy), a Tokyo-based Google engineer who's enabling people to collaborative ASIC in the cloud with [Jupyter and Colab notebooks](https://github.com/chipsalliance/silicon-notebooks).

 In the interview we discussed: